Measurement of the $W$-boson angular coefficients and transverse momentum in $pp$ collisions at $\sqrt{s}=$ 13 TeV with the ATLAS detector: Measurement methodology

 The \Wboson-boson kinematic dependence of the coefficients varies strongly with the choice of the spin quantisation axis in the \Wboson-boson rest frame ($z$-axis).
 In the CS reference frame adopted for this analysis, the $z$-axis is defined in the \Wboson-boson rest frame as the external bisector of the angle between the momenta of the two protons, as is described in more detail in Ref.~\cite{STDM-2014-10}.
 The positive direction of the $z$-axis is defined by the direction of positive longitudinal \Wboson-boson momentum in the laboratory frame.
 At detector level, the directions of the leptons in the CS frame are defined by two angles, \thetacs and \phics.
 The angle \thetacs is defined as the angle between the momentum of the negatively charged lepton and the $z$-axis.
 In the case of \Wplus, there is no negatively charged lepton and instead the direction of the neutrino is used~\cite{Mirkes:1992hu}.

 For the leptonic decay modes, \Wboson-bosons have the disadvantage relative to \Zboson-bosons that the \lnu decay kinematics cannot be completely reconstructed due to the inability to fully reconstruct the longitudinal momentum of the neutrino in a hadron collider.
 The neutrino transverse components $p_{x}^{\nu}$ and $p_{y}^{\nu}$ are determined from measurable laboratory-frame quantities, while the longitudinal component \pzn is determined only up to a sign.
 This twofold sign ambiguity in the reconstruction of the neutrino momentum in the CS frame translates into an ambiguity on the sign of \coscs, while \phics is determined.
+This effect dilutes the sensitivity of the measurement to the coefficients that directly depend on \coscs namely \Azero and \Afour .